lmfit/lmfit-py/doc/builtin_models.rst

     f(x; c_0, c_1, \ldots, c_7) = \sum_{i=0, 7} c_i  x^i

 with parameters ``c0``, ``c1``, ..., ``c7``.
 The supplied ``degree``
 will specify how many of these are actual variable parameters.
+This uses :func:`numpy.polyval` for its calculation of the polynomial.